Construction

 Construction Underway at Chimney Hollow

-• A 36-foot-high saddle dam to close the southern end of the reservoir.
+• A 40-foot-high saddle dam to close the southern end of the reservoir.
 It will be a clay core rockfill dam.
 The saddle dam contains approximately 100,000 cubic yards of rockfill and 30,000 cubic yards of clay.

-Onsite construction started in August 2021 after the formal Notice to Proceed was given to Barnard Construction.
+On-site construction started in August 2021 after the formal Notice to Proceed was given to Barnard Construction.
 Construction is expected to last four years.
 The construction cost is budgeted for $535 million.

 Construction Site Blasting Schedule

 An updated construction site blasting schedule will be posted weekly but is subject to change and this page will be updated as needed.
+Multiple blasts may happen in a single day and can occur 7 days a week.

 Blasting schedule:

-March 17 – Quarry, 12-5 p.m.
+March 27 - Quarry, 12-5:30 p.m.

-March 20 – Quarry, 12-5 p.m.
+March 28 - Quarry, 12-5:30 p.m.

-March 21 – Quarry, 12-5 p.m.
+March 29 - Quarry, 12-5:30 p.m.

-March 23 – Quarry, 12-5 p.m.
+March 30 - Quarry, 12-5:30 p.m.

 Construction Site Night Work